lsst-dm/dm_dev_guide/coding/python_testing.rst

 =========================

 For some tests it is helpful to provide a base class and then share it amongst multiple test classes that are configured with different attributes.
-If this is required be careful to not have helper functions prefixed with ``test`` and do not have the base class named with a ``Test`` prefix and ensure it does not inherit from :class:`~unittest.TestCase`, if you do `pytest`_ will attempt to find tests inside it.
+If this is required, be careful to not have helper functions prefixed with ``test``.
+Do not have the base class named with a ``Test`` prefix and ensure it does not inherit from :class:`~unittest.TestCase`; if you do, `pytest`_ will attempt to find tests inside it and will issue a warning if none can be found.
 Historically LSST code has dealt with this by creating a test suite that only includes the classes to be tested, omitting the base class.
 This does not work in a `pytest`_ environment.